How to get started with Luminar 4

 Sharpening & Denoising

 One of the most important steps is sharpening your photo.
-Tools like Luminar and Lightroom are achieving this by doing edge detection and highlighting them afterwards.
+Tools like Luminar and Lightroom are achieving this by doing edge detection and highlighting them afterward.
 This can also result in a lot of grain which is why Luminar has an Edit Mask option below both tools.
 In my case, I could simply use a gradient to prevent Luminar from sharpening my sky.
-Since I used my old Canon 7D for this photo the sky has a lot of noise anyway where the Denoise filter can help me to reduce the grain in the sky.
-Using a mask can help here again to apply this filter only to the sky because the noise is barely visible in the skyline anyway and we would lose some of the details again that we gained by sharpening the photo.
+Since I used my old Canon 7D for this photo the sky has a lot of noise anyway and the Denoise filter can help me to reduce the grain in the sky.
+Using a mask can help here again to apply this filter only to the sky because the noise is barely visible in the skyline anyway and we would lose some of the details that we gained by sharpening the photo.

 It's probably hard to see on this screenshot but the edges of the buildings are much more sharper now.